- Literary theory

 - Contemporary Greek poetry

 Ph.D. in Comparative Literature, UCLA 1990.
-Professor Gourgouris writes and teaches on a variety of subjects that ultimately come together around questions of the poetics and politics of modernity and democracy.
+Professor Gourgouris writes and teaches on a variety of subjects that ultimately coalesce around questions of the poetics and politics of modernity and democracy.
 He is the author of Dream Nation: Enlightenment, Colonization, and the Institution of Modern Greece (Stanford, 1996); Does Literature Think?
 Literature as Theory for an Antimythical Era (Stanford, 2003); Lessons in Secular Criticism (Fordham 2013); and editor of Freud and Fundamentalism (Fordham, 2010).
-Outside these projects he has also published numerous articles on Ancient Greek philosophy, political theory, modern poetics, film, contemporary music, and psychoanalysis.
-He is currently completing work on two other book projects of secular criticism: The Perils of the One, is forthcoming from Columbia University Press; the third volume, Nothing Sacred, is near completion.
+In addition, he has also published numerous articles on Ancient Greek philosophy, political theory, modern poetics, film, contemporary music, and psychoanalysis.
+His second volume of lessons in secular criticism, titled The Perils of the One, is forthcoming from Columbia University Press; the third volume, Nothing Sacred, is near completion.

 Professor Gourgouris has taught Comparative Literature also at Princeton, Yale, UCLA, and the National Technical University in Athens and spent time as Research Fellow at the American School of Classical Studies in Athens (National Endowment for the Humanities), the International Institute at the University of Michigan, and the Center for Cultural Analysis at Rutgers.
-He has also served as Director of the Institute for Comparative Literature and Society at Columbia (2009-2015); President of the Modern Greek Studies Association (2006-2012); and at the Board of Supervisors of the English Institute, Harvard University (2006-2009); and currently at the Board of Directors of the Cavafy Archive at the Onassis Foundation.
+He has also served as Director of the Institute for Comparative Literature and Society at Columbia (2009-2015); President of the Modern Greek Studies Association (2006-2012); at the Board of Supervisors of the English Institute, Harvard University (2006-2009); and currently at the Board of Directors of the Cavafy Archive at the Onassis Foundation.
 In 2015 he was honored with the Lenfest Distinguished Columbia Faculty Award.